pointblue/pb-api-client-gen/README.md

   1. `npm install pb-api-client-gen --save-dev`
   2. Create an `apiClients.yml` file using the example below
-  3. Add command to `package.json` file
-    - Add a property named `build-api` to the `scripts` object.
-Set it's value to `build-app`.
+  3. Edit your project's `package.json` file and add a property named `build-api` with the value `build-api` to the `scripts` object.
+Use the example below for reference.

 ## Creating an `apiClients.yml` file

 `apiClients.yml` should be in the root path of your project.
 This file defines the clients that will be generated.

 ### Example file